-Whether the risk of breast cancer is increased in past smokers is under study.
+Whether women who smoked in the past have an increased risk of breast cancer is under study.

-Smoking increases the risk of many other types of cancer (including cancers of the lung, kidney and pancreas).
+Smoking is linked to an increased risk of many other types of cancer, including cancers of the lung, kidney and pancreas.

 Learn more about smoking and breast cancer risk.

 Learn about smoking and breast cancer survival.

 Learn about the strengths and weaknesses of different types of studies.

 See how this risk factor compares with other risk factors for breast cancer.